Recommended Links and Places

 Boothferry Golf Club.
 Just

-which has some Wallis memorabilia on the walls inside.
+[image] which had some Wallis memorabilia on the walls inside, but this establishment has also closed down.

 -

-617 Squadron were originally based at RAF Scampton where there is a
+617 Squadron were originally based at RAF Scampton (now closed as an RAF station).
+In the village of Scampton is the

 Dambusters Inn